List of One Piece characters: Unluckies

 The Unluckies (アンラッキーズ, Anrakkīzu) are a duo formed by Mr. 13, a male otter, and Ms. Friday (ミス・フライデー, Misu Furaidē), a female vulture who serves as her partner's mode of transportation.
 Their names refer to Friday the 13th, often associated with bad luck.

 Both of them are charged with reporting threats to Baroque Works and punishing any agents who fail their mission.
-The Straw Hat Pirates first encounter them in Whisky Peak after Nefeltari Vivi told them about Sir Crocodile.
+The Straw Hat Crew first encounter them in Whisky Peak after Nefertari Vivi told them about Sir Crocodile.
 Mr. 13 drew their images as he and Ms. Friday fly off.
 13 and Friday were dispatched by Crocodile to check up on Ms. Golden Week in Little Garden, only for them to be defeated by Sanji.

-Having been apprehended by the Marines after surviving Sanji's attack, they cooperated with them by making out pictures of the Baroque Works agents that avoided capture.
+Having been apprehended by the Marines after surviving Sanji's attack, they cooperated with them by making out pictures of the Baroque Works agents who avoided capture.

 Billions

 The foot soldiers for the Officer Agents are called the 200 Billions.
 Its known members are: